A Little Bit About Me…

 These are some tough and stressful times we are living through and I want to create a virtual, safe space for all of you creative thinkers out there to take advantage of.
 It’s hard to deal with these times alone, especially with social media around, exposing all of the negativity out there.
 I know that in times like these, being positive seems either sappy or impossible; however, maybe that’s exactly what we need right now.
 To believe in the impossible.
 I invite you to create: write a poem, tell a story, draw a picture, photograph your friends, sing a song, or dance your heart out.
 Do what feels like you.

 After creating your masterpiece, my wish is for you to feel more empowered than you did when you started.
-This is a positive environment for you to get the confidence and power that you need to pass that next exam, write that book, perform that next role, pitch that next idea, stand up to your boss, etc.
+This is a positive environment for you to receive the confidence and power that you need to pass that next exam, write that book, perform that next role, pitch that next idea, stand up to your boss, etc.

 I also encourage you to positively interact with other minds in this space.
 I think that giving and receiving constructive advice can strengthen your skills as an original thinker and challenge yourself.

-Remember, with great creativity, comes great power.
+Remember: with great creativity, comes great power.